mirianlima/research_guidelines/README.md

 These guidelines are for internal use within OSAA.
 For external usage permissions, please contact the Office of the Special Adviser on Africa.

-## Contributions

-For suggestions or contributions, please follow the repository’s contribution guidelines and submit a pull request.

 ## Support

-For questions or further guidance on using these research guidelines, please contact [Your Contact Information or Support Email].
+For questions or further guidance on using these research guidelines, please contact [mirian.lima\@un.org](mailto:mirian.lima@un.org?subject=Research Guidelines on Github).